Napam/meny/README.md

     meny.menu([subcase2, subcase1], title= ' Title here ')
 meny.menu(locals(), title=' Main menu ')
 ```

+## Return values

+The menu will store the return values of the case functions (if have entered the cases).
+The usage
+is explained in the <a href="#docstring">docstring</a>.

 ## What if I want to define functions without having them displayed in the menu?